ericz99/custom-forum/README.md

 - Improve lifecycle method logics + start implementing some
 - Improve user performances + runtime
 - Customize themes
+- Add password reset, email verification & switch email

 # Updates

 - Modified changes for the API endpoints - 2/28/19
 - Updated security for expired token ~ should automatically log out user if token expired - 2/28/19
 - Majority of the frontend UI & features is done! - 3/4/19
-- Added password reset, email verification & switch email - 3/4/19
+- The application is completed, its just some small features will be added later. - 3/5/19

 # Current Features